maximz/summarynb/README.md

 summarynb mark summary.ipynb
 ```

 When you run `git commit`, summarynb will automatically re-execute `summary.ipynb` and add the changes to your commit.
+The notebooks marked for automatic execution are stored in `.summarynb.config`, which you can add to your Git repo to execute these notebooks in CI.

+This automatic execution does not automatically add the modified summary notebook to your commit.
+Instead, it will pause your commit and allow you to review the updated notebook.
+Think of it as an automatic reminder to keep your summary notebooks up to date with the results you have on disk.
+Also, the hook strips metadata from the notebook, so that changes in execution timestamps don't count as "your summary notebook is out of date from what's in the git index".

-Customize this further:
+Customize this hook further:

 ```bash
 # view help